 - The start of the lesson

-Our lessons will start with the teacher greeting students at the door whilst checking that students are dressed correctly in their uniform.
-Students should enter the room in silence as they arrive then stand behind their chairs with equipment and planner out on the desk.
-Students then wait silently for further instruction.
+Our lessons will start with the teacher greeting pupils at the door, checking uniform and asking students key knowledge questions.
+Pupils enter the room quietly, stand behind their chairs with their equipment and planner on their desks, ready to learn.

-The curriculum is our progress model; we know that students have made progress when they have learnt, over time, the core knowledge from lessons.
-We ensure this is done through 5-10 mark knowledge quizzes at the start of every lesson that test the expanding domain.
+We begin every lesson with a quiz - this helps us to review material and prior learning.
+The curriculum is our progress model; we know that pupils have made progress when they have learnt, over time, the core knowledge from lessons.

-Student books are checked in line with Feedback and Assessment Policy.
-Common misconceptions must be picked up by the teacher through the four strands of feedback.
-Feedback is delivered to the whole class with students identifying where they went wrong.
-Students are given time in lessons to edit and correct work in purple pen that over time will demonstrate an improved understanding of the concepts taught.
+Pupil books are checked in line with Feedback and Assessment Policy.
+When our teachers pick up common misconceptions, they share feedback with the whole class.
+We encourage pupils to identify where they went wrong.
+Pupils are given time in lessons to edit and correct work in purple pen, that over time will demonstrate an improved understanding of the concepts taught.

 - Assessment for learning

-Formative assessment occurs throughout the lesson in order to assess understanding and clear up misconceptions.
-To do this effectively Afl techniques are planned with the goal of maximising participation.
+Formative assessment occurs throughout the lesson in order to assess understanding and clear-up misconceptions.
+To do this effectively Assessment for Learning techniques are planned with the goal of maximising participation.

-Student work is well presented with titles and date underlined with a ruler, written work in black pen and diagrams in pencil, any mistakes are crossed out with a single line through it.
-No work should fall out of the books.
+Our pupils present their work neatly - with titles and date underlined with a ruler, written work in black pen and diagrams in pencil.

 - End of the lesson

-Students must be ready to leave just before the bell to ensure that they are punctual to their next lesson.
-At the end of the lesson, students are dismissed one row or column at a time and will leave in silence.
+At the end of the lesson, pupils are dismissed one row or column at a time and leave quietly.
 They then quickly and sensibly proceed to their next lesson.